tupl-tufts/rdl/README.md

 Finally, `type_params` can optionally take a third argument that is an array of *variances*, which are either `:+` for covariance, `:-` for contravariance, or `:~` for invariance.
 If variances aren't listed, type parameters are assumed to be invariant, which is a safe default.

 Variances are only used when RDL checks that one type is a subtype of another.
-This only happens in limited circumstances, really only when there are cases such as arrays of arrays where all levels have instantiated types.
+This only happens in limited circumstances, e.g., arrays of arrays where all levels have instantiated types.
 So generally you don't need to worry much about the variance.

 The rules for variances are standard.
 Let's assume `A` is a subclass of `B`.
 Also assume there is a class `C` that has one type parameter.
 Then:
 * `C<A>` is a subtype of `C<A>` always